guglielmino/grpc-python-poc/doc/article.md

 ## Conclusion

 We scratched just the tip of the iceberg, gRPC is quite complex and I have overlooked a lot of details.
 If at this point is clear how gRPC can help in splitting architectures in components, I achived my main goal.
-To
+The obvious suggestion is to go deepen in the advanced topics, the [official site](https://grpc.io/) is the place where to start, and try to use it in some small projects.

-**(*) skydivers lifesaver inventor joke**
+**(*) joke of the inventor of the skydivers hook**

 An inventor went to the patent office saying: "I invented a hook to save life of skydivers and I want to patent it".